markcmurphy/devdocs-portal/03-headless-cart.md

 }
 ```

-The response will contain an `id` which you will then use to gebnerate cart redirect URLs.
+The response will contain an `id` which you will then use to generate cart redirect URLs.

 ### Guest cart